 – You can also save any misshapen pieces or the small ends for a hash or breakfast scramble.
 (I hate wasting food!)

-– No, it doesn’t taste raw or tough at all in the middle.
-Just soft and sweet and tender and delicious!
+- No, it doesn’t taste raw or tough at all in the middle.
+It gets cooked through and is soft and sweet and tender and delicious!

-Psst… If you love sweet potatoes like I do, check out my quick and easy maple cinnamon sweet potatoes, my bourbon sweet potato casserole and my friend Rebecca’s melting sweet potatoes.
+Psst...
+If you love sweet potatoes like I do, check out my bourbon sweet potato casserole, a holiday favorite, mashed sweet potatoes and taco stuffed sweet potatoes.

-Or if you love tasty breakfasts like me, check out my oatmeal raisin breakfast cookies and my banana bread baked oatmeal.
-I also want to try these gluten-free pull-apart cinnamon rolls!
+Or if you love fun and tasty breakfast ideas like me, check out oatmeal raisin breakfast cookies and banana bread baked oatmeal.

 Now for the toppings on your sweet potato toast.
 Cause it’s all about the toppings!